 Merry Christmas!
 For Unto Us A Child Is Born.
-Today is the day that we celebrate the birth of Jesus.
-It doesn’t matter if this is the “actual” date, it is about celebrating the fact that he was born.
-He took a human form and was born in a humble setting.
+Today is the day that Christians all over the world celebrate the birth of Jesus.
+There is a lot of controversy about the “day” Jesus was born since it is not mentioned in the Bible.
+But, it doesn’t matter if this is the “actual” date or not; it is about celebrating the fact that he was born.
+He humbled Himself by taking a human form and was born in a humble setting.

 I have been giving a little thought to this.
-Jesus, the Savior, and Lord of the Universe was born in a stable.
-I began thinking about this from a mother’s point of view.
-We all want the best for our children.
-Would you have wanted your child to have been born in a stable?
+Jesus Christ, the Savior, and Lord of the Universe was born in a stable.
+What would that have felt like from a mother’s point of view?
+We all want the best for our children, so would you have wanted your child to have been born in a stable?
 Would you have wanted your child to be ridiculed and crucified?
 Mary, did you know?

-I have always wondered about Abraham, when he took his only son, Isaac, to give as a sacrifice to the Lord.
+I have always wondered about Abraham when he took his only son, Isaac, to give as a sacrifice to the Lord.
 He trusted that the Lord was going to provide.
 He trusted when the Lord told him to sacrifice Isaac.
 He trusted!
-This has been a powerful illustration of complete trust.
-I don’t know if I would have passed.
-I don’t know if I could have taken my child knowing “he” was to be the sacrifice.
+This was a powerful illustration of complete trust.
+To be honest, I don’t know if I would have passed that test.
+I’m glad that I wasn’t in his shoes because I don’t know if I could have taken my child knowing “he” was to be the sacrifice.
 I just don’t know.

 But I do know that Jesus was God’s sacrifice.
-He was born and He was crucified so that we might have everlasting life.
+I know that He was born, and He was crucified so that we might have everlasting life.
 I know that the Lord loved us enough to sacrifice His son.
-I know that today I celebrate His birth.
-Merry Christmas everyone!
+I know that today, and every other day, I celebrate His birth.

 To God Goes The Glory!